Frequently Asked Questions

 Here you will find answers to frequently asked questions.
 If you would like further details, we invite you to browse our website where there is more to be found.
 If then you still have questions please feel free to contact us directly.

-The Reiss Profile is a new personality-based approach in motivational research developed and publicised by Prof. Steven Reiss, Emeritus Professor of Psychology and Psychiatry at Ohio State University (USA).
+The Reiss Profile® is a new personality-based approach in motivational research developed and publicised by Prof. Steven Reiss, who was Emeritus Professor of Psychology and Psychiatry at Ohio State University (USA).
 He died in October 2016 at the age of 69.